pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 are specified with respect to magnetic North and gravity.
 We will refer to this as the 'world coordinate system'.

 To be exact, the 'world coordinate system' is distinct from the 'IMU coordinate system' - as the Neon module rotates, the IMU coordinate system rotates with it.
-The IMU actually measures the rotational difference between its coordinate system and the world coordinate system.
+The IMU's orientation readings actually specify the rotational difference between its coordinate system and the world coordinate system.

 - Y axis = vector pointing towards magnetic North.